gherardovarando/gherardovarando.github.io/_posts/2019-12-18-Causality-4-Climate-winners.md

 ---
 layout: default
-title:  "CoCaLa Team won the Causality 4 Climate NeurIPS competition"
+title:  "CoCaLa Team won Causality 4 Climate NeurIPS competition"
 ---

 With an average AUC-ROC score of 0.917 our CoCaLa Team won the